-- Construct Bus Rapid Transit corridor connecting New Orleans East to West Bank - Begin introducing new service types, including Bus Rapid Transit, High-Capacity Transit, Select Service, and regional express service - Speed up travel times and improve on-time performance by adding dedicated transit lanes, signal priority improvements, and other transit priority treatments - Construct transit centers in Downtown, New Orleans East, and Algiers and smaller hubs at major transfer points - Improve ADA accessibility of service, including making all transit stops ADA accessible by 2030 - Identify and secure additional funding sources - Integrate with other forms of mobility to support a multi-modal environment - Formalize Art-in-transit program - Pilot streetcar modernization to enable safer and more accessible streetcar service
+2 YEARS 5 YEARS 10 YEARS In the next 2 years In the next 2 to 5 years In the next 5 to 10 years STRENGTHEN THE FOUNDATION BUILD THE SYSTEM EXPAND THE SYSTEM Improve public information and customer service Improve transit stops through stop Construct Bus Rapid Transit corridor connecting New Orleans East to West Bank Complete expansion of BRT system along Veterans/Airport corridor.
+Begin expansion to the West Bank.
+Improve transit stops through stop rebalancing and expanding stop amenities including benches, shelters, art, and information Begin introducing new service types, including Bus Rapid Transit, High- Capacity Transit, Select Service, and Expand build out of regional transit centers and mobility hubs Speed up travel times by offering more pay-before-boarding fare media options Speed up travel times and improve on-time performance by adding Fully integrate local and regional transit connections with Gulf South rail service connecting Baton Rouge and Mobile corridors Increase reliability with study and plan for transit priority elements, such as traffic signal priority, dedicated dedicated transit lanes, signal priority improvements, and other transit priority treatments Complete build out of major TOC projects along BRT and Select Service corridors.
+Adopt and implement Transit Oriented Community policies to better link housing and commercial Construct transit centers in Downtown, New Orleans East, and Algiers and smaller hubs at major transfer points development with transit Introduce and expand low- or no- emission vehicles into the fleet Improve ADA accessibility of service, including making all transit stops ADA accessible Complete the paratransit operations analysis and implementing resulting Identify and secure additional funding sources Build partnerships with high schools and higher education institutions Integrate with other forms of mobility to support a multi-modal environment Improve regional connections and create a seamless riding experience Formalize Art-in-transit programPilot streetcar modernization to Pilot emerging mobility options enable safer and more accessible streetcar service